kwizl/tictactoe-js/README.md

 - Javascript
 - ESLint (Linter) with Stickler (CI Tool)
 - Jest
-- Git, Github and VScode
+- Git, Github, and Visual Studio Code
 <br>

 ## Getting Start

 #### Get a local copy
-Now you need a copy of this application, if you are using Git:
+Now you need a copy of this application if you are using Git:
 ```js
 git@github.com:kwizl/tictactoe-js.git
 ```
-Otherwise just hit (Download Zip) on green button (Clone or Download) at top of this page.
+Otherwise, just hit (Download Zip) on the green button (Clone or Download) on this page.

 #### Run App

-In order to run the App on your browser, just open the `index.html` on your Browser.
+To run the application, open the `index.html` on your web.
-Another option is to just click on `Go Live` on your Coding Platform.
+Another option is to click on `Go Live` on your Coding Platform.

-In order to run the tests, run on your console ```npm install``` and then run the script ```npm test```.
+To run the tests, run on your console ```npm install``` and then run the script ```npm test```.

 ### Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

 You can do it on [issues page](issues/).

 ## Acknowledgments

-A special thanks for all Microverse Team and Code Reviewers that guides me through my learning.
+A special thanks to all Microverse Team and Code Reviewers that guide me through my learning.

 ## Authors